 I was asked to do a reading at my friends' wedding, and I put a lot of thought into choosing what I would read for them.

-Being asked to do a reading at a wedding is a great honor, but is often followed by fear or panic when you have to actually figure out what you are going to read.
-There are so many options out there, and so many different angles to take.
+Being asked to do a reading at a wedding is a great honor—but it's often followed by fear or panic when you have to actually figure out what you are going to read.
+There are so many options out there and so many different angles to take.

-If I had the skills, I would have loved to write them something original, and my brother did just that for my wedding and it was amazing.
+If I had the skills, I would have loved to write them something original; my brother did just that for my wedding, and it was amazing.
 But I did not feel up to the task, so I did a lot of searching and thinking about what would work for my friends' ceremony.
-I thought I would share the product of my labors, and the five readings that I narrowed down to before making my final choice.
-Hopefully this will help others in a similar situation.
+I thought I would share the product of my labors and the five readings that I narrowed down to before making my final choice.
+Hopefully, this will help others in a similar situation.

+A lot of poems and passages were disqualified for being too common.
 There are a number of readings about marriage that people think are original, but they really aren't.
-They are beautiful, and I'm not trying to diminish any of them.
-I just think they are more common than most people think, and if you are really trying to come up with something that a lot of people won't have heard before, you have to dig deeper than these options.
+They are beautiful, and I'm not trying to diminish any of them—I just think they are more common than most people think.
+If you are really trying to come up with something that a lot of people won't have heard before, you have to dig deeper than these options.

 Readings I eliminated because I think they are used too commonly, even though they are absolutely beautiful: